20 Best Hairstyles for Women Over 40 — Flattering Cuts for Every Texture

 Silver hair in your forties is increasingly celebrated and looks stunning with the right cut and care.
 A purple or blue-toning shampoo keeps yellow brassiness at bay.
 Silver hair looks best with a polished cut — a layered bob, a textured lob, or a sharp pixie — because the cut quality is more visible on silver's reflective surface.
 See our silver hairstyles guide for specific cuts and care routines.

-17. The Low Ponytail
+17. The Mid-Height Wavy Ponytail

 18. Soft Layers Around the Face